colinrgodsey/scalaminer/README.md

 **Compiling/Configuring/Running**

 * The project is managed with SBT.
-Running from source should be as simple as *sbt run*.
+Running from source should be as simple as *./sbt run*.
-* To prepare a bundled jar, use *sbt assembly*.
+* To prepare a bundled jar, use *./sbt assembly*.
 This will create a jar with all deps and the default config in reference.conf (override using application.conf in the base dir).
 * See the Known Issues section below for instructions on how to compile the native driver if one of the provided ones doesn't work for you.